Skip to main content

 (b) A designation showing the nature of the document.

-(4) The petition shall note the docket number assigned by the tribunal and be served as provided for in this rule within 45 days of the issuance of the notice of docket number, unless otherwise provided by the tribunal.
-Failure to serve the petition with noted docket number within 45 days of the issuance of the notice of docket number shall result in the dismissal of the contested case, unless otherwise provided by the tribunal.
+(5) Unless otherwise ordered by the tribunal, the petition must note the docket number assigned by the tribunal and be served as provided for in this rule within 45 days after the issuance of the notice of docket number.
+Failure to serve the petition with noted docket number as required by this subrule or a tribunal order may result in the dismissal of the contested case.

 (a) Mailed by certified mail or delivered by personal service to the following officials at their last known address: